nekoaimo/neko-ohif-xnat/README.md

 **PLEASE DO NOT ATTEMPT TO USE IN PRODUCTION AT THIS STAGE.**

+**DEV**
+UX:
+- The default ROICollection name on export is equal to the segment/contour name if there is only one, and blank otherwise, so some human readable label is enforced to some degree.

 **2.0 RC-4**
 Bug Fixes:
 - Fix multiple import edge-case bug with ROI Contours.